huggingface/transformers/examples/seq2seq/README.md

 ```

 #### XSUM Shared Task
-Compare XSUM results with others by using `--logger wandb_shared`.
+Compare XSUM results with others by using `--logger_name wandb_shared`.
 This requires `wandb` registration.

 Here is an example command, but you can do whatever you want.
 Hopefully this will make debugging and collaboration easier!
 ```bash